martinbarge/sml5202-sts/index.md

 <h3>The heading tag</h3>
 <p>The first tag is the heading tag known as h1, or heading level 1.
 The code is: <code>&lt;h1&gt; &lt;/h1&gt;</code>.
 <br>The words 'Section 1:' at the top of this section are inside the h1 tags.
 <br>To make a smaller heading, you just change the h1 to h2 in the opening and closing tags.
-The words 'Introduction to HTML' above are inside h2 tags.<br>You can go from h1 all the way down to h6, which is the smallest heading size.</p>
+The words 'Introduction to HTML' above are inside h2 tags.
+The title of this paragraph ('The heading tag') is inside h3 tags.<br>You can go from h1 all the way down to h6, which is the smallest heading size.</p>
 <h3>The paragraph tag</h3>
 <p>Next is the paragraph tag, which looks like this:<code>&lt;p&gt; &lt;/p&gt;</code>.
 Any text between these tags will appear as a single paragraph.
 You can add new paragraphs easily by opening a new paragraph tag.
 I have numbered the paragraphs in this section to show you.</p>